Please feel free to comment on my review.

 Jessica plays an empathic psychic who can sense the presence of the ghost.
 She has a romantic interest in Professor Alec Palmer who she works with.
 I enjoyed Jessica’s performance in this episode.

 I found Jessica as Emma very lovely and sweet.
 She manages to display a compassionate quality in terms of her character.
-I enjoyed her scenes when she’s with Clara and they’re having cups of tea instead of whisky. 🙂
+I enjoyed her scenes when she’s with Clara and they’re having cups of tea instead of whiskey. 🙂

 Dougray Scott guest stars as Professor Alec Palmer, a committed scientist who’s solving the mystery of the ghost in the house.
 He likes Emma, but he’s so shy to express his feelings to her.